Early removal of an ignition interlock device (IID) in Colorado is possible if the following five eligibility criteria are met:

 - #1 A LifeSafer at 800-475-5490

-Note that defendants may have to call these companies more than once to get the compliance letter faxed.
+Defendants may have to call these companies more than once to get the compliance letter faxed.
 IID companies lose revenue if defendants get their devices removed early.
 So they are slow to notify the DMV about compliant defendants.

 3. Wait to receive the DMV’s removal letter